Home

 Gyokaen Karyu & Saikaen Ryuko.
 [Doho no Ketto].
 Tokyo, Jiyukaku 1889 (Meiji 22).
 18x12cm publisher's cloth backed colour illustrated boards (a touch of nibbling around the edges); one double page, sixteen single page and two half page illustrations by Arai Yoshimune.
 A rather good copy.
 Au$200

 First edition of of this modern thriller.
 I have little clue of what happens but when a well dressed - a la the west - young woman totes a revolver onto the front cover and faces a sword toting young woman in Japanese dress ... well, what more is there to say?
 The title more or less translates as 'Compatriots' Duel'.
+It was reprinted a few years later with a better title, Duelling Beauties (Ketto Bijin).

 This is a 'ball cover' (boru hyoshi, apparently a corruption of 'board') book - a signal of modernity and the Japanese equivalent of a yellowback: flimsy western style bindings with lithograph covers that rarely survive in such good shape.